 The rewards for these cards are tied to the bank’s rewards programs.
-The big names are Chase (Chase Ultimate Rewards), Citi (Citi ThankYou Points), and American Express (Amex Membership Rewards).
-Capital One Miles are also transferable.
+The big names are Chase (Chase Ultimate Rewards), Citi (Citi ThankYou Points), American Express (Amex Membership Rewards), and Capital One Miles (Capital One Miles).
 One of the best starter cards is the Chase Sapphire Preferred card.
 Often, these cards offer a great sign-up bonus for an annual fee around ~$100, but sometimes the first year fee is waived.
 Sign-up bonus values can range from $250 to $750.

 Why do we like All-Star cards?
 Maximum Value and Highly Flexible